 Skate Canada Sections

-To make organization and administration easier, Skate Canada is divided into 13 Sections roughly equivalent to the Canadian provinces.
-The exception is Ontario which is broken down into four Sections because of its size.
+To make organization and administration easier, Skate Canada is divided into 10 Sections equivalent to the Canadian provinces.
 Yukon Territory is administered by the British Columbia Section and Nunavut and Northwest Territories are administered by the Alberta Section.